 Updated: Aug 24, 2021

 When it comes to doing environmental justice work as a social worker, many often don’t know where to start.
 However, just like our strength-based approaches with clients whether they be communities, families or individuals, we need to start where we are at with the skill sets we already possess.
 Consider the work that you already do: Are you skilled at program evaluation?
 Can you help family members recognized each other’s perspectives on a problem and collaborate on solutions?
 Do you thrive working with complex cases which require reading up on new treatment techniques?
 Whatever it is, these skills can all be applied to help address climate change and environmental injustice.
 It just comes down to seeing how our skills can translate.

-One example of this was recently presented by ISWEJ at the International Association of Social Work with Groups’ Virtual Symposium: Group Work in a Changing World: The Power of Connection.
-Georgianna Dolan-Reilly, one of our collaborators, presented on how her current work with substance abuse prevention coalition’s in Long Island, NY, USA as part of the Long Island Prevention Resource Center might offer strategies to approach community mobilization for climate change prevention.
+One example of this was recently presented by ISWEJ at the International Association of Social Work with Groups’ Virtual Symposium: Group Work in a Changing World: The Power of Connection where I presented on how my current work with substance abuse prevention coalition’s in Long Island, NY, USA as part of the Long Island Prevention Resource Center might offer strategies to approach community mobilization for climate change prevention.
 Here are some highlights Georgianna put together from that presentation: